RebeccaRamalho/HOH/README.md

 For run app :
+-  open terminal and write cd frontJS
+-  npm run start
+- open other terminal window and write cd back
--  use cd front && npm run start && cd back && npm run start
+-  npm run start

 or